Online Directory Business Model Explained

 If that isn’t an option, like if you’re trying to stand out, but don’t have the technical knowledge to do so.

-Then there are professional freelancers available on platforms like geodirectryexperts.com (alternatively Upwork or Fiverr) who can take care of the programming aspect.
+Then, there are professional freelancers available on platforms like geodirectryexperts.com (alternatively, Upwork or Fiverr) who can handle the programming aspect.

-Just note that although setting it up is fairly easy, running an online business directory isn’t a walk in the park.
+Just note that although setting it up is pretty easy, running an online business directory isn’t a walk in the park.

-Here are some stakeholders to keep in mind when building out the strategy and structure for growing your directory business.
+Here are some key stakeholders to consider when developing the strategy and structure for growing your directory business.

-• Administrator: the owner of the website with full control over the entire website—every single feature.
+• Administrator: the owner of the website with complete control over the entire website, every single feature.

 • Business Owners/Vendors: the customers of online business directories: they post business listings on the directories and often pay for top listing positions and ad placements.